mohamedelsawah345/DVLD-System/README.md

 # 🚗 DVLD System – Driver and Vehicle License Department

 A comprehensive **Driver and Vehicle License Department (DVLD)** management system that handles driver's license issuance, testing processes, and administrative operations.
-Built using **ASP.NET Web Forms** and follows a **3-tier architecture**.
+Built using **.NET Framework Windows Forms** and follows a **3-tier architecture**.

 ---